-Betting on the Delhi Capitals might seem strange as they are yet to win an IPL title.
-But this season may be their best-ever chance.
+Betting on the Delhi Capitals might seem strange as they are yet to win an IPL title, but this season may be their best chance of IPL glory.

-In this team guide we’ll tell you everything you need to know about the side captained by Shreyas Iyer and why their fortunes may be about to change.
+Our team guide will tell you everything you need to know about the side captained by Shreyas Iyer and why their fortunes may be about to change.

 There are eight sides competing in the IPL this year.